fwong03/celery/docs/userguide/tasks.rst

 :meta-data: `result` contains the exception that caused the retry,
-            and `traceback` contains the backtrace of the stack at the point when the exceptions was raised.
+            and `traceback` contains the backtrace of the stack at the point when the exception was raised.
 :propagates: No

 .. state:: REVOKED